Piazza Armerina

 Peristyle garden (Giardino peristilio)

 The face of the animal on at the tiles actually represents the direction of human traffic around the peristyle courtyard.
+The courtyard is also designed to purposefully separate the public and private sections of the villa.
+Everyone in my troop was able to figure out this pattern!

-The Great Hunt (La Grande Cassia)
+The Great Hunt (La Grande Caccia)

-Bikini girls (Ragazze)
+Bikini Girls (Ragazze)

-Another extraordinary piece is the so-called Bikini girls (Ragazze), which features ten girls doing some kind of gymnastics with one being coronated the winner.
+Another extraordinary piece is the so-called Bikini Girls (Ragazze), which features ten girls doing some kind of gymnastics with one being coronated the winner.
 What was more remarkable was that sports were not as common in the female gender during the era.

 The other striking part was the fact that at the top left corner you see that someone had plied open the bikini mosaics and revealed another tile-layer underneath the bikini girls.
 This apparently shows that the villa has changed occupation and the use of the room had been rethought.